G.I.R.L.S. ROCK SACRAMENTO

 BOARD TREASURER

-VICE PRESIDENT OF FINANCE, CAlifornia DENTAL ASSOCiation
+VICE PRESIDENT OF FINANCE | CAlifornia DENTAL ASSOCiation

 What was your first concert?
 Ozzfest, circa 1998.
 I had recently graduated high school and moved into my own apartment and started to branch out on my own.
 It was so different than what my parents would have expected or appreciated, which was part of the charm of the experience.

-Who is your favorite female-identifying musician?
+Who is your favorite woman-identifying musician?
 I don't even know where to start with this question!
 My first albums were Whitney Houston, Mariah Carey and Amy Grant.
 Those three women were on repeat for at least a year in my tween years.
 I'm still a huge fan of anything I can belt out in my car!

 What empowers you?
 Having a voice, being heard and seen.
 The quote, "speak your mind even if your voice shakes", (which I'm not sure who to properly credit, unfortunately) has always resonated with me.
 I have struggled in my growth as an adult and a woman to find my voice and feel like I'm showing up authentically.
 To find those moments and environments where you really feel seen and heard is powerful.